CDFmmgr9fLkRH453kRC33TrEp/matching-engine/readme.md

 # Rust Matching Engine, Limit Order Book, and Exchange Simulator
 Simplistic exchange simulator with in memory order book and multi asset credit limit enforcement.

-As of 4/17, maxes out around 56k orders processed per second for 1 trader.
+As of 4/17, maxes out around 56k order requests processed per second for 1 trader.
+Actual orderbook is fast, unsuprisingly networking and io are the culprits, I think.

 ![Video example of exchange](docs/output.gif "Simple example with two actors and assets")